Yoast/developer/docs/standards/development-setup.md

 If you're developing within the JavaScript code that is part of the plugin, you need to ensure that the code is also available in your WordPress environment.
 This can be achieved by using [linking](https://yarnpkg.com/lang/en/docs/cli/link/) in Yarn.

-Follow these steps to link YoastSEO.js to your WordPress environment:

-*   Check out the branch you want to link in the yoastseo.js folder
-*   Run `yarn install` in the yoastseo.js folder
-*   Run `yarn link` in the yoastseo.js folder (once, but more can't hurt, to register the repository as linkable to Yarn)
-*   Run `yarn link yoastseo` in the wordpress-seo directory in `/your-VVV-directory/www/wordpress-default/public_html/wp-content/plugins/wordpress-seo`
-*   Run `yarn install` and `grunt build:js` in the wordpress-seo folder.
+Due to how we've structured our JavaScript code into a monorepo, we've created [a separate page](https://github.com/Yoast/javascript) that includes all the information you'll need to get things up and running.

 ## Now what?

-After you've cloned the repositories, you can navigate to `local.wordpress.test` in your browser to see the development environment.
+After you've cloned the repositories, you can navigate to `basic.wordpress.test` in your browser to see the development environment.
 Open the plugin directory in your IDE and you should be ready to develop!